BookLife – “eye for surprising detail . . . charged and vivid milieu”

-“Charged, vivid, painful, grand,” I’ll take it.
-We look for quotable, stand-out phrases and words in a review, and these will do.
-The reviewer also finds of interest “her abundant enticing experiences and insights, and her relationships with her subjects.”
+BookLife further calls it: “charged, vivid, painful, grand.”
+I’ll take it.
+Also of interest, says the reviewer, is “her abundant enticing experiences and insights, and her relationships with her subjects.”
 The review opens:

 “I’m not crazier than you,” Harrell reports once saying to her friend Hunter S. Thompson.
 Thompson’s response: “No, but you talk crazier.”
 That exchange, recounted in an introductory author’s note, kicks off the second in a series of memoirs (after Keep This Quiet!) by Harrell that examine her relationship with three fascinating men of letters: first that gonzo icon Thompson, for whom Harrell served as an editor at Random House and maintained a friendship with through his years of covering horse races and regatas, and Milton Klonsky, the beat writer who was her literary and spiritual advisor.
 Finally, there is the poet Jan Mensaert, her troubled husband, whose struggle with drugs, alcohol, and mental illness overshadowed his considerable artistic abilities.